-- 9.2.1 Physical Attack/Harm: Intentionally violent touching (e.g.: poking, pinching, pushing) or striking of another person against their will or intentionally causing bodily harm to an individual. - 9.2.2 Threat/Causing Fear of Harm: Physical, verbal, written or electronic action which immediately creates an objectively reasonable fear of harm, without displaying a weapon and without subjecting the victim to actual physical attack.
+- 9.2.1 Physical Attack/Harm: Intentionally violent contact and/or touching (c.g.: poking, pinching, pushing) or striking of another person against their his or her will or intentionally causing bodily harm to an individual. - 9.2.2 Threat/Causing Fear of Harm: Physical, verbal, written or electronic action which immediately creates an objectively reasonable fear of harm, without displaying a weapon and without subjecting the victim to actual physical attack.
+Threats may take many forms including verbal, gestural, written, electronic, or through a third person.

-9.3 Student Discipline
+9.3 Student Support and Discipline

-- 9.3.1 The principal, supervisor or professional staff designee with input from the staff shall include the following minimum procedures in developing a written student discipline plan.
+- 9.3.1 The principal, supervisor or professional staff designee with input from the staff shall include the following minimum procedures in developing a written student support discipline plan.
 Such procedures shall exist in each building or program.
-The process must be in accordance with District policies and regulations and State law. - 9.3.1.1 Use by the professional educator of individual independent in-class expectations, rules, and plans for student management, in conformance with the building's discipline plan.
+The process must be in accordance with District policies and regulations and State law. - 9.3.1.1 Use by the professional educator of individual independent in-class expectations, rules, and plans for classroom student management, in conformance with the building's School Climate Plan discipline plan. - 9.3.1.2 That a professional educator may refer remove a student from class who is disrupting the educational program in a manner requiring immediate action by the professional educator, or who has exhibited a pattern of disruptive behavior after repeated and documented Tier interventions, to the Principal or their designee, and send the student to a location designated by the principal.
+In such situations, the professional educator shall complete a referral.
+Referral to the Principal/designee shall not include needed breaks for students, brief reset and reteaching conferences with students, predetermined time-limited self-regulation strategies, and restorative practices.
+In such situations, an educator may will document the behavior with a level 1 referral.

-Article 9 - District Proposal - 10/12/22
+Article 9 - District Proposal - 12/13/22